A man stands at a counter window ready to buy a money order.

 A money order is one alternative you can use to make a payment instead of cash or check.
 Money orders can be a good option for those who don’t have a bank account.
 You can use a money order to securely send money to pay a bill and you can even send money internationally.
 Since money orders typically require that the payee present an ID before they can receive funds, money orders can often be a guaranteed way to make a payment.

-According to the Office of Inspector General, there are usually limits on how much you can take out on a money order (typically no more than $1,000).
+According to the Office of Inspector General, there are usually limits on how much you can take out on a money order (typically no more than $1,000 to send withing the United States).
 So, if you need to pay for something that is a bit more costly than the limit, you may have to take out multiple money orders.

 Did you know?